daggermaster3000/Intro_to_neuroinformatics/Neuromorphic engineering/Semiconductors.md

 Electrical currents in solids are carried by the motion of valence electrons, which are attracted from the fixed positive ion cores.
 An electron is either fixed to this core or mobile and contributes to the current flow (but only if it has enough energy to break free from the core (**ionization energy**)).

+An intrinsic semiconductor is undoped
+An extrinsic semiconductor is doped

 ## Energy bands

 The electrons that are in solids can have different energy levels (free ones can be in any energy state), that are separated by forbidden zones **band gaps** (due to interaction with ion core).
 The allowed levels are called **energy bands**.